naterk/Get-Data-Assignment-1/README.md

 	          data.set returned from createTidy1().
 	      tidy.type
 	          A character string specifying whether the summary, tidy data set should be 'wide' or 'long' (see below).
-There is no default.
+The default is 'wide'.

 	  Returns
 	      A tidy data set consisting of the average of each measurement summarized